The Freeness Problem for Automaton Semigroups

-If we allow non-invertible automata, the functions induced by the states are not bijective anymore but we may still consider the semigroup generated by them.
-This yields the classes of automaton semigroups and monoids (see \cite{cain2009automaton} or \cite{structurePart} for some introductory results on this).
-This will also be the main setting for this work.
-In the world of automaton semigroups and monoids, the situation with regard to free objects is much easier than in the groups case: every free semigroup of (finite) rank at least two can be generated by an automaton (see \cite{cain2009automaton} or \autoref{ex:freeSemigroups}) but the free semigroup of rank one cannot \cite{cain2009automaton}.
-All free monoids of finite rank can be presented as automaton semigroups, though.
+With our result, we continue this line of research but also further contribute to the study of freeness in self-similar (i.\,e.\ generated by infinite automata) and automaton structures as well as their algorithmic aspects.
+For the former, we refer the reader to the survey \cite{rodaro2022selfSimilarity} and only point out that, while it is known that free groups are automaton groups \cite{vorobets2007free,vorobets2010series,steinberg2011automata}, these constructions are usually deemed rather difficult.
+For automaton semigroups and monoids, the situation seems to be simpler: every free semigroup of (finite) rank at least two can be generated by an automaton (see \cite{cain2009automaton} or \autoref{ex:freeSemigroups}) but the free semigroup of rank one cannot \cite{cain2009automaton}.
+All free monoids of finite rank are automaton semigroups, though.